NoumenaDigital/npl-demo/WALKTHROUGH.md

 echo "$CREATE_RESPONSE" | jq .
 ```

-## Step 5: Explore Access Rights to the Hello World Protocol Instance
+## Step 5: Explore Access Rights to the `HelloWorld` protocol Instance

 The protocol is now in the 'greeting' state.
 Let's verify that only the authorized user (the greeter party) can access it.